Relatives scuffle with police after China fire kills 120

 "Many countries have the basic ability to avoid one-time disasters in which more than 100 people die ...
 China has reached this point," the Global Times, a widely read and influential tabloid, said in an editorial about the fire.

-"It is ... a blow to China's modernization and the latest proof that Chinese society is unable to balance development and safety risks."
+"It is ... a blow to China's modernisation and the latest proof that Chinese society is unable to balance development and safety risks."

 Fearful of further unrest - Tuesday marks the sensitive 24th anniversary of China's bloody 1989 crackdown on pro-democracy demonstrators - Beijing has ordered tight reporting controls.

-"Strengthen guidance of public opinion ... strengthen management of the Internet and other new media, resolutely prevent the malicious stirring up or spreading of rumors and gossip," Xinhua said, citing a government meeting.
+"Strengthen guidance of public opinion ... strengthen management of the Internet and other new media, resolutely prevent the malicious stirring up or spreading of rumours and gossip," Xinhua said, citing a government meeting.

 IN CUSTODY